robert-gilliam/robert-gilliam/README.md

 - **DevOps:** AWS, build, deployment, and testing proceesses

 ### 🚀 Recent Projects:
 - *Due to proprietary nature of current projects and non-disclosure agreements, my github repos are mostly private.
-Code samples can be provided upon request.*
+Code samples and resume can be provided upon request.*

 ### 📫 How to Reach Me:
 - **Personal Website:** [robertgilliam.com](https://robertgilliam.com)